Pyprohly/reddit-api-doc-notes/docs/api-reference/account.rst

    "USER_REQUIRED","200","There is no user context."," ``{""json"": {""errors"": [[""USER_REQUIRED"", ""Please log in to do that."", null]]}}`` "
-   "CANT_WHITELIST_AN_ENEMY","200","The specified user is blocked."," ``{""json"": {""errors"": [[""CANT_WHITELIST_AN_ENEMY"", ""You can't add a blocked user as a trusted user."", ""name""]]}}``
+   "CANT_WHITELIST_AN_ENEMY","200","The specified user is on your blocked list."," ``{""json"": {""errors"": [[""CANT_WHITELIST_AN_ENEMY"", ""You can't add a blocked user as a trusted user."", ""name""]]}}``
    "
    "USER_DOESNT_EXIST","200","The specified user in `name` does not exist or the `name` field was not specified.","